 British citizens living in Belgium and northern France desperately sought ways of escaping before it was too late.
 The long established the sea") which was mainly French owned by 1940 but there were several other British firms in Calais.
-Courtaulds viscose rayon factory extruded molten rayon through spinnerettes to produce multi filament fibres and
+The best known were Courtaulds viscose rayon factory which extruded molten rayon through spinnerettes to produce multi filament fibres and